thewaltero/mythos-orb/README.md

 Mythos Orb is a dashboard built to transform the raw engineering logs of [Mythos Router](https://github.com/thewaltero/mythos-router) into an accessible, searchable, and readable engineering trace.

-It provides real-time insights into adaptive thinking buffers, reality-alignment checks, and codebase mutations—effectively serving as the "flight recorder" for your AI-augmented development sessions.
+It provides real-time insights into adaptive thinking buffers, reality-alignment checks, and codebase mutations effectively serving as the recorder for your AI-augmented development sessions.

 ![Mythos Orb Desktop Interface](./public/hero.png)